-Food and Nutrition L2 Trip to Wilson Vegetables 2025
+Food and Nutrition L2 Trip to Otautau Blueberries and Wilson Vegetables 17 Feb 2026

 Transport:

 This event contains risks, including possible injuries trips, sprains while walking around the sites.
-These events are managed by school staff who will manage risk and hazards according to the school’s safety management plan and along side Wilson Vegetables.
+These events are supervised by school staff who will manage risk and hazards according to the school’s safety management plan and along side Otautau Blueberry Farm and Wilson Vegetables.
 While risks can be maintained to acceptable levels they cannot be totally eliminated.
 Some risk is retained for its learning and experiential value.
 If you wish to come in to school to see our safety management systems or have any questions, feel free to contact our Teacher in Charge, Mrs Julie Leonard at [email protected] or 03 2116030.

 It is important for safety reasons that students follow instructions given to them by all staff and follow all appropriate school rules.
 Behaviour by students that is deemed dangerous and puts themselves and/or others at undue risk will result in removal from activities and parents/caregivers contacted to collect their child at their own cost.